Harry Stebbings

-Harry Stebbings is a British venture capitalist, that started "The Twenty Minute VC" podcast and in 2020 launched his own venture capital fund.
+Harry Stebbings (born 1996) is a British venture capitalist known for starting "The Twenty Minute VC" podcast.
+In 2020, he launched his own venture capital fund called 20VC.
+He is a recipient of the Forbes 30 Under 30 Europe list recognition.

+Early life

+Stebbings was born in London on 22 June 1996.
+He was educated at Felsted School and Mander Portman Woodward.
+He enrolled at King's College London to study law but dropped out after four weeks.

 Career

 Stebbings started The Twenty Minute VC podcast with $50 and not a single contact in the venture capital industry.
 The first episode was an interview with Guy Kawasaki, released on 10 January 2015.

 In May 2017, Stebbings left his job at venture capital firm Atomico after six months working there.